polymonster/hotline/readme.md

 ### Ecs Plugin

-There is a core `ecs` plugin which builds ontop of `bevy_ecs`.
+There is a core `ecs` plugin which builds ontop of [bevy_ecs](https://docs.rs/bevy_ecs/latest/bevy_ecs/).
 It allows you to supply you own systems and build schedules dynamically.
-It is possible to load and find new ecs systems in different dynamic libraries, you can register and instantiate `demos` which are collections of setup, update and render systems.
+It is possible to load and find new `ecs` systems in different dynamic libraries.
+You can register and instantiate `demos` which are collections of `setup`, `update` and `render` systems.

 #### Initialisation Functions